 - suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member

-- an unusual or allergic reaction to phenytoin, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to phenytoin, hydantoin or other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 Your condition will be monitored carefully while you are receiving this medicine.